JohnBinford/AppleWood-Pointe/readme.md

 ## Welcome to the Applewood Pointe Workshop Special Interest Group!

+### Newest News!
+-  The shop is ready for light duty!
+-  Some members wants to look at some old stuff,  [Here's a link to the OLD Website.](./readme-OLD.md)

 ### Newer News!

 -  Jim W. and Larry C. recently moved in, and donated some nice additions to our shop.